 Dr. Steadman and co-author Dr. Norton Miller state in Quaternary Research (vol. 28, 1987) that the condors reduced range, rather than being the result of climate change, may be due instead to the diminished supply of large carcasses at the end of the Ice Age.

 To learn the fate of what happened to the giant feather go to Meditation Along Meteor Crater Rim.
-See also: Wing of the Giant Bird.
+See: Wing of the Giant Bird.
+See as well, if you have not done so, Footnote .

 PENDEJO CAVE: The Ancient Ones